-Approximately 55% of the study area consisted of ploughable agricultural land that was subject to pedestrian survey at an interval of 5 metres, 2.5 metres and 1 metre between individual transects.
-Approximately 10% of the study area consisted of unploughable area that was test pit surveyed at an interval of 5 metres, and 2.5 metres between individual test pits. lawn area that was test pit surveyed at an interval of 5 metres between individual test pits.
-Approximately 30% of the study area was not assessable due to an Open Space Conservation designation.
-Approximately 5% of the study area was not assessable due to the presence of existing structures, gravel driveway.
+Approximately 91% of the study area consisted of woodland that was test pit surveyed at an interval of 5 metres between individual test pits.
+Approximately 1% of the study area was lawn that was test pit surveyed at an interval of 5 metres between individual test pits.
+Approximately 4% of the study area consisted of disturbed land that was test pit surveyed at an interval of 10 metres between individual test pits.
+Approximately 4% of the study area was not assessable due to the presence of brush piles, streams and low-lying and wet areas.